d215steinberg/GildedRose-Java/README.md

 Drilling in, we see that two lines survive the "changed conditional boundary" mutation.
 ![](https://github.com/d215steinberg/GildedRose-Java/blob/Lesson%2317/images/mutation-coverage-Lesson%2317.jpg)
-Our Backstage Passes tests cover the upper bounds of the quality appreciation ranges (10 days and 5 days) but not lower bounds (6 days and 0 days).
+Our Backstage Passes tests cover the upper bounds of the quality appreciation ranges (10 days and 5 days) but not the lower bounds (6 days and 0 days).
 We add tests for the lower bounds.

 ```java
 @Test